Winners and losers of immigration: Introduction

-Within this framework a large inflow of low-skilled employees has two major effects on wages and prices.
-First, it changes the skill composition of the workforce with negative effects on the real wages of low-skilled employees.
-In addition, by increasing the supply of the low-skilled good produced by low-skilled employees, it leads to a drop in its price, causing an increase in the real wage of high-skilled employees.
-Interestingly, although the wage of low-skilled employees is lower, the adverse effect on the price of the low-skilled good can induce a loss for employers who operate in the low-skilled market.
-This inflow of low-skilled employees also increases total GDP and therefore government revenues and social contributions, while the impact on GDP per worker and the provision of the public goods is ambiguous, depending on the employment composition and the elasticity of the prices to the mass of low-skilled employees.
+A large inflow of low-skilled employees has two major direct effects on the economy: first, it changes the skill composition of the workforce, with an ambiguous impact on the real wages of low-skilled employees, depending on the elasticity of the low-skilled wage to the labour market tightness, which could overturn the direct negative effect of the increased supply of low-skilled employees.
+Second, by increasing the supply of the low-skill intensive good and by raising the demand for both goods, it leads to a drop in the price of the low-skill intensive good and to an increase in the price of the high-skill intensive good, causing the real wage of high-skilled employees to rise.
+The adverse effect on the price of the low-skill intensive good might be so large to induce a loss for employers who operate in the low-skill intensive market, even when the wage of the low-skilled employees is lower.
+Finally, the inflow of low-skilled employees increases GDP, government revenues, and social contributions, while the effect on GDP per worker and the per capita provision of public goods is ambiguous.